 Touch-free crossing technology has also been introduced at selected locations.

-Whilst Spaces for People temporary measures made it easier to stay a safe distance from others, much of the infrastructure also increases the viability and appeal of walking, wheeling and cycling for everyday journeys, and therefore if kept could contribute to the prioritisation of sustainable transport across the city.
+Whilst initially installed to ease physical distancing during the pandemic, it was acknowledged that the measures could contribute to the prioritisation of sustainable transport across the city.
 An independent review was therefore commissioned to look at whether to retain or remove measures - the findings of which were accepted by the council's City Administration Committee on 16 September 2021.

 In undertaking the analysis, cycle count data was considered, as was the outcomes of a consultation which received 3,749 responses and showed a 'strong skew' towards the retention of all measures.
 There was also an assessment of how interventions ally with existing active travel and sustainability goals.